Who Can I Sue If A Police Dog Bites Me?

 Have You Been Injured in a Dog Bite or Animal Attack?

 In its report approving the 2015 legislation, the General Assembly cited lobbying from officials in the City of Stamford, who argued that without special protections the K9 program would not be financially viable due to the potential liability of officers’ family members.
 In response, the Connecticut Trial Lawyers Association argued there was no reason to afford immunity to “the keeper of a police dog when the dog is not performing official duties.”

 If you or a family member have been seriously injured by a K9 or a privately owned dog, an experienced Waterford – New London, CT, animal attack injury lawyer can help you seek the compensation you deserve.
-Contact Polito & Associates LLC today to schedule a consultation with one of our personal injury lawyers.
+Contact Polito & Harrington LLC today to schedule a consultation with one of our personal injury lawyers.